 Staying cool and healthy during hot weather

 Getting too hot can make you sick.
-You can become ill from the heat if your body can’t compensate for it and properly cool you off.
-The Centers for Disease Control and Prevention recommends the following steps to prevent heat-related illnesses, injuries, and deaths during hot weather:
+You can become ill from the heat if your body can't properly cool you off.
+Learn more about signs and symptoms of heat-related illnesses.

-- Drink plenty of fluids even if you don’t feel thirsty.
+- Drink plenty of water even if you don’t feel thirsty.

 - Wear loose, lightweight, light-colored clothing and sunscreen.

-- Take cool showers or baths to cool down.
+- Take cool showers or baths.

 - Check on a friend or neighbor and have someone do the same for you.